Euro zone bond markets turn cautious on Greek deal prospects

 Objections to the deal from some in Tsipras’ leftist Syriza party also warranted caution, analysts said.

-Italian, Spanish and Portuguese bond yields rose by up to 2 basis points.
-The first two traded at 2.13 percent, while the latter traded at 2.78 percent.
+Italian, Spanish and Portuguese bond yields rose by up to 3 basis points.
+The first two traded at 2.13 percent, while the later traded at 2.79 percent.
 Trading was volatile with peripheral yields trading about 10 basis points higher earlier in the session.

-German 10-year Bund yields fell 3 basis points to 0.84 percent, having traded between 0.81 percent and 0.89 percent earlier.
+German 10-year Bund yields fell 3 basis points to 0.84 percent, having traded between 0.81 percent and 0.89 percent, respectively.
 They were still up about 8 basis points since last week as hopes for a deal rose following Greece’s latest proposal to creditors.

 Greece is fast running out of money.
 It is due to pay 1.6 billion euros in a loan tranche to the IMF at the end of the month and officials said Athens would be unable to pay without financial aid.